 Takeaways for Companies

 All companies should be aware of the whistleblower legislation, so that they know how to respond if a protected disclosure is made.
 A failure to comply with the legislation can lead to heavy penalties.

-Public companies and large private companies will be required to implement whistleblower policies.
+Public companies, large private companies and private companies that are trustees of RSEs will be required to implement whistleblower policies.
 As a matter of good corporate governance, all companies should have a whistleblower policy, to ensure the protections in the legislation for whistleblowers are observed.